 I don't believe in coincidences like that!

-- Meanwhile, Neil Grant McKay, age 31, (later resident of Howes Township, Cass Co., ND) was born (perhaps) June 1844 in Cape Breton (said in his marr. certif), (parents both born in Scotland, and he immigrated in 1883, 1900 Census) b.
+• Meanwhile, Neil Grant McKay, age 31, (later resident of Howes Township, Cass Co., ND) was born (perhaps) June 1844 in Cape Breton (said in his marr. certif), (parents both born in Scotland, and he immigrated in 1883, 1900 Census) b.
 Canada, and married Eliza Hutchison (age 23) in Woodstock Ontario, 1876 (record on ancestry.com).
 His parents = John + Sarah Mckay, Eliza's parents = Archibald + Eliza Hutchison.
 One of the witnesses to their marr. = Neil McKinnon.
-This must be Flora's brother.
+I have now confirmed that this is Flora's brother.

-- Neil and Eliza are very interesting.
-They have children with very similar names to my Neil+Flora, including a John and a Sarah (the same names as Flora's parents).
-It is said that their daughter Jessie Ann married James Stockford, who had previously married Sarah A. McKay (dd of my Neil+Flora).
-From the records it also looks like James Stockford left first wife Sarah to go off with her (almost certainly) cousin Jessie.
+• Neil and Eliza are very interesting.
+In 1902 their daughter Jessie Ann married James Stockford, freshly divorced from Sarah A. McKay (daughter of my Neil+Flora).
+James Stockford left first wife Sarah to go off with her cousin Jessie and have a large number of children together.
 As for the 3 McKay lodgers, I don't know what to think.

-- I'm guessing that Neil D., Neil G., Flora and Neil H. are all first or second cousins; the name Neil comes from a Neil McKinnon who sired some of their mothers.
+• I'm guessing that Neil D., Neil G., Flora and Neil H. are all first or second cousins; the name Neil could come from a Neil McKinnon who sired some of their mothers.

 Back to the Timeline